johanlindfors/johanlindfors/README.md

 Between 2017 and 2019 I've had the great privilige to participate in the Microsoft Regional Director program thanks to my experience in cross platform client development and prior customer and speaking engagements.

-Currently I am the domain lead of the Secure Development domain at Truesec, trying to help customers predict, detect and recover from security incidents and also helping out with secure development technologies and methods.
+Currently I am the domain lead of the Secure Development domain at Truesec, trying to help customers predict, prevent, detect and recover from security incidents and also helping out with secure development technologies and methods.

 ### Talk to me about
 - :video_game: [Game Development](https://github.com/search?q=user%3Ajohanlindfors+game-development)